ministryofjustice/staff-infrastructure-certificate-services/README.md

 - To log in to the browser-based AWS console using `aws-vault`, run either of the following commands:
   - `aws-vault login moj-pttp-pki` to log in to the Shared Services account.

+### Remote desktop access to the Bastion host (PROD example)

+- Apply the Terraform in this repository
+- Run the script `get-bastion-box-passwords.sh`
+- Remote desktop into the IP address shown in the file `prod_ip_address.txt`
+  - Username= `Administrator`
+  - Password = the value in the file `prod_password_decrypted.txt`

+#### SSH-ing into Linux machines (PROD example)

+This assumes that you have followed the steps above to remote desktop into the Bastion host

+- Copy the file `prod_key_pair.pem` to the Bastion host
+- Get the IP address of the Linux host you want to SSH into e.g. `10.180.85.4`
+- From the folder containing the file `prod_key_pair.pem`, run the command `ssh ec2-user@10.180.85.4 -i prod_key_pair.pem -v`